 Transfer Credit Process

-Detailed course descriptions /outlines are required to be submitted to process the transfer credit evaluation.
-Most academic units require the course information provided include:
+Detailed course outlines/syllabuses, from the calendar year in which the course was completed, are required to be submitted to process the transfer credit evaluation.
+Most academic units require the course information:

-Calendar descriptions are not normally acceptable for the transfer credit evaluation process.
+Calendar descriptions alone are not normally acceptable for the transfer credit evaluation process.

-These detailed course outlines should be sent to the Office of the Registrar directly by an appropriate official at the institution in question either by email to firstname.lastname@example.org or by post to the address below:
+These detailed course outlines/syllabuses should be sent to the Registrar's Office directly by an appropriate official at the institution in question either by email to email@example.com or by mail to the address below: